Culture

 Noemi is a punchy rider who can get over hard climbs.
 She is still trying to find out where her limits lie.

 She came to bike racing through her family.
-At first, her goal was simply to keep up with her brother who is five years older than her.
+At first, her goal was simply to keep up with her older brother.
 Their dad was involved with a local cycling club and Noemi slowly grew more and more curious.
 When she was 13, she finished her first cyclocross race and was hooked.

 Her ultimate goals are to podium in one of the classics and to develop as a stage racer.
-This year could be hers.
+Noemi is only just getting started.

 Magdeleine Vallieres

-Magdeleine was about eight-years-old when she learned to ride a bike without training wheels.
+She was about eight years old when she learned to ride a bike without training wheels.
 That Christmas, she got a new bike and the following summer her dad took her on a nine-day, 1,000 kilometer bikepacking trip.
 She credits her dad – and that trip – with creating her passion for cycling that has guided her life ever since.

 Kim Cadzow

-Kim had a huge season in 2024.
-She started the year by winning the New Zealand time trial national championship before taking a stage and the general classification at the Trofeo Ponente in Rosa, her first stage race of the season.
-She put in an impressive performance at Liège-Bastogne-Liège, narrowly missing out on the win.
-Kim made her Olympic debut and finished seventh in the time trial.
+Kim is a two-time New Zealand time trial national champion and the 2025 road national champion.
+Since joining EF Education-Oatly in 2024, she has won a stage and the general classification at the Trofeo Ponente in Rosa and put in an impressive performance at Liège-Bastogne-Liège, narrowly missing out on the win in 2024.
+Kim made her Olympic debut in Paris and finished seventh in the time trial.

 She excels both in time trialing and on long climbs and appreciates the straightforwardness of both disciplines.
 Racing a TT or a climb means she doesn’t have to worry too much about tactics and can focus on pedaling and pushing herself to her limits, something Kim loves to do.